The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 Practical tips from real shopping trips

-Second, I turn on push notifications but only for deals.
-The flash sale alerts are where the deepest cuts show up, and a few of my best buys came from a notification I would have missed by email.
+Second, I turn on push notifications but only for deals, and I keep them on the phone since the website cannot send them.
+The flash sale alerts are where the deepest cuts show up, and a couple of my better buys came from a notification I would have missed by email.
 Third, when a big purchase is coming, like a mattress or a full bedding set, I add it to favorites and watch the price for a week.
-Prices swing often, and a little patience usually shaves off real money.
-Finally, if you shop here even a few times a year, link a payment method and set up Apple Pay in the app.
-It makes the iPhone checkout instant and keeps you from abandoning a cart because typing card details on a phone is a pain.
+Prices swing often here, and a little patience usually shaves off real money.

 The limits and downsides to know